raushel/tesla_wrappers/README.md

 Use:
 - All of the .ps1 files are meant to be run either manually or via scheduled task (created by the related .XML files when imported into Task Scheduler)
-- All scripts run headless, but logging output is available in the console or via .log File
+- All scripts run headless, but logging output is available in the console or via .log File (this can be disabled via VarLibary.ps1)

 Dependencies / Modified Sources
 - Windows CIFS Network Share